rmaucher/openssl-panama-foreign/README.md

 ## Building the panama-foreign JDK

-Clone `https://github.com/openjdk/panama-foreign` in some location.
-This is a forked Java 18 development JVM with the added Panama API and tools.
-It will often fail to build.
+Clone `https://github.com/openjdk/panama-foreign/` in some location and checkout the `foreign-preview` branch.
+This is a forked Java 19 development JVM with the added JEP 424 API.
+It may fail to build.
 When this happens, step back one commit at a time until it does.
-This is the only way to obtain the jextract tool, that is more or less required for large libraries.
-The Panama API from this branch is also different from the API present in Java 17.

-Clang is a dependency for jextract, and ideally Clang from LLVM 12 should be used.
-It may need explicit declaration to the configure script, using something like `--with-libclang=/usr/lib64/llvm12 --with-libclang-version=12`.

 ```
 bash configure